Skip to content

 In case you lose your SSH key and your password or the server cannot boot, you still have the option to recover your VM.

-Linux operating system: Every linux distribution uses another default user name and the ssh daemon name differs for EL- and Debian-derivatives.
+Linux operating system: Every Linux distribution uses another default user name and the ssh daemon name differs for EL- and Debian-derivatives.
 Please, see Operating system images.

 Reboot your VM from the web console.